Must-Have Accessories for Every Boat

 Before the miracle of GPS technology, sailors relied heavily on their compass to navigate the seas.
 A compass might seem obsolete today with the advent of GPS navigation, but it doesn’t hurt to have one on your boat to help you find your way home if GPS technology fails.
 Marine compasses might seem like outdated relics, but modern compasses have a little technology behind them, such as illumination for nighttime navigation.
 They’re also inexpensive, and it never hurts to have one handy.

 Dry Sack/Dry Box

-To keep your safety and personal items dry, it’s a good idea to have a dry sack and/or dry box on board.
+To keep your safety and personal items dry, it’s a good idea to have a dry sack on board.
 A dry box is a great boating accessory for protecting your phone and other electronic devices on board, but it’s not ideal for carrying your stuff off the boat.
 That’s where the dry sack or dry bag comes in handy.
 If you plan on walking from your boat to shore or carrying your stuff around at a sandbar, always have a dry sack on board.